Azure ATP architecture

 If the monitoring process causes the Azure ATP sensor to run out of resources, only partial traffic is monitored and the monitoring alert "Dropped port mirrored network traffic" appears in the Azure ATP portal Health page.

-To enhance Azure ATP detection coverage of suspected identity theft (pass-the-hash), suspicious authentication failures, modifications to sensitive groups, creation of suspicious services, and Honeytoken activity types of attack, Azure ATP needs to analyze the logs of the following Windows events: 4776,4732,4733,4728,4729,4756,4757, and 7045.
+To enhance Azure ATP detection coverage related to NTLM authentications, modifications to sensitive groups and creation of suspicious services, Azure ATP needs to analyze the logs of the following Windows events: 4776,4732,4733,4728,4729,4756,4757,7045 and 8004.
 These events are read automatically by Azure ATP sensors with correct advanced audit policy settings.
+To make sure Windows Event 8004 is audited as needed by the service, review your NTLM audit settings.